 Belly fat causes the dreaded “muffin top,” but it also leads to much deeper issues and raises your risk of significant health problems.
 Higher levels of toxin-producing gut bacteria can contribute to insulin resistance.
 When your body has to produce extra amounts of insulin to deal with an overload of carbs, you can become resistant to insulin.
 Insulin resistance often leads to a build-up of fat in — you guessed it — the belly.

-The bacteria in your gut also influence how food is processed by your body.
+The bacteria in your gut also influence how food is processed by your body — and even which foods you crave!
 When you eat, the digestive enzymes that break down food get a big assist from your intestinal bacteria.
 Some people have gut bacteria that digest fats and carbs better.
 While that seems like a win, it isn’t if it also makes them soak up even more calories from fats and carbs.
+At the same time, gut-brain signals control your appetite and cravings.
+When you’re in a state of gut dysbiosis, these signals can become disrupted, leading to lack of satiety and increased cravings.

 Changing your microbiome for better weight loss should start with probiotics to help add back the bacteria that you might be missing.
 This can also help crowd out the bad bacteria that sometimes take over your gut.
 Like any ecology of living organisms, your gut bacteria need proper care and feeding.
 You want to create an environment where the good bacteria can thrive but the bad bacteria are kept under control.